 This series is the highest level of competition in iRacing.
-It typically comprises drivers that practise for thousands of laps, have their own race engineers and drive as part of a team.
+It typically comprises drivers that practice for thousands of laps, have their own race engineers and drive as part of a team.
 This is probably as close as it can get for a sim racer to drive for a real racing team.

 The series consists of 6 races, with each race split into a Sprint race and the Main race.
 The drivers will be expected to live-stream their races as well as attend interviews.
 The entire series will be broadcasted live, which gives us fans a chance to watch these incredible drivers compete for their piece of $200,000.

 The top 20 all win a split of the $200,000 with the lowest place starting at $1,000 for their efforts that year and the winner getting $50,000.